sathomas/sathomas.me/content/blog/statamodels/statamodels.md

     ci(low_ml high_ml)
 ```

-More complex problems may benefit from a complete "program."
-To demonstrate that, we use the linear form for the maximum likelihood estimation, so this program is a "method-lf evaluator."
+More complex problems may benefit from a complete “program.”
+To demonstrate that, we use the linear form for the maximum likelihood estimation, so this program is a “method-lf evaluator.”
 Method-lf evaluators are required to evaluate the observation-by-observation log likelihood `ln(Lj), j = 1, …, N` where the subscript `j` indexes the observations.
 Because the model doesn't have any parameters that create linear functions of $x$ (i.e. no scale or location) we constrain the linear coefficient to be 1.
 We'll also force the constant term to be zero when we execute the `ml` command.

 ```stata
 constraint define 1 [xb]:x = 1